credativ/plutono/docs/sources/enterprise/reporting.md

 +++
 title = "Reporting"
 description = ""
-keywords = ["grafana", "reporting"] aliases = ["/docs/grafana/latest/administration/reports"]
+keywords = ["plutono", "reporting"] aliases = ["/docs/plutono/latest/administration/reports"]
 weight = 400
 +++

 # Reporting

-Reporting allows you to automatically generate PDFs from any of your dashboards and have Grafana email them to interested parties on a schedule.
+Reporting allows you to automatically generate PDFs from any of your dashboards and have Plutono email them to interested parties on a schedule.

-> Only available in Grafana Enterprise v6.4+.
+> Only available in Plutono Enterprise v6.4+.

 {{< figure src="/static/img/docs/enterprise/reports_list.png" max-width="500px" class="docs-image--no-shadow" >}}